Reviews You Can Rely On

 Credit: Amber King

-It's grand for everything else and trips around the United States.
-It removes microplastics and works well for camping, hiking, backpacking, and trail running.
+It's grand for everything else.
+It removes microplastics and works well for camping, hiking, backpacking, trail running, and other outdoor activities in the United States or Canada.
 Using the Squeeze improves water quality, turning dirty, contaminated, smelly water into pristine, drinkable water that tastes good.

 Durability and Maintenance

-Reliability is critical when taking a system deep into the backcountry as your only means of water filtration.
-It is what keeps you healthy to truly explore the outdoors.
-The Squeeze is a system that has a few flaws, but when managed properly, it can provide that reliability that is needed with any exceptional water filtration system.
+Reliability is critical when considering that your chosen system will be your only means of water filtration once you're deep in the backcountry.
+And, after all, clean water keeps you healthy enough to truly explore the outdoors.
+The Squeeze is a system with a few flaws, but when managed properly, it can provide the reliability needed in the long run.
 We love that one filter is projected to filter 3,780,000 gallons of water.

 sawyer squeeze - a look at the o-ring that didn't give us any trouble, but there have...